yashdeepsingh-2006/pokemoninfo/README.md

 This project was created by:

-- 👨‍💻 Yashdeep singh
+- 👨‍💻 Yashdeep Singh
 - 🧑‍💻 Om Kamboj
-- 👨‍🎨 Rakshit sharma
+- 👨‍🎨 Rakshit Sharma
-- 🧙‍♂️ Rehan kahnchi
+- 🧙‍♂️ Rehan Khanchi
-- 👾 Tarshit
+- 👾 Tarshit Gupta